This post may contain affiliate links. Read our disclosure policy here.

 How to Store and Reheat Leftovers

-Place leftover roasted cabbage in a meal prep container and refrigerate it for up to 4 days.
+Place leftover roasted red cabbage in an airtight container and refrigerate for up to 4 days.
 When you’re ready to eat, place the desired amount of cabbage in a microwave-safe dish and microwave it for 1-2 minutes or until heated through and tender.

 How to Serve Roasted Red Cabbage

 There’s no shortage of yummy ways to serve roasted cabbage.
-Most often I serve it as a side dish with roasted chicken or fish and rice.
-You can also use it as a savory topping to bulk up salads or power bowls.
+Most often, I serve it as a side dish with roasted chicken or salmon and rice.

 Ingredients